chihauccisoilconte/chihauccisoilconte.github.io/noinmaer.md

 </p>

 <p>
 The zine will be distributed free of charge through venues and organizations interested.
+This is a non-profit project.
 </p>
 <p>
 We look forward to reading your tragic stories